jessupthefish/VGArchive/README.md

 mkdir build && cd build
 cmake ..
 make
-./VGarchive
+./VGArchive
 ```

 ## Usage

-When you run the C++ application (`VGarchive`), you will see a menu with the following options:
+When you run the C++ application (`VGArchive`), you will see a menu with the following options:

 1. **Add Game**: Manually add a new game entry by entering details such as title, genre, release date, developer, platform, description, and rating.
 2. **View All Games**: Display all games currently stored in the database.